yunzhiclub/ng/projects/mock-api/README.md

 ## Before Publish
 You should test the project before publish。
-After building your library with `ng build mock-http-client --prod`, go to the dist folder `cd dist/mock-http-client` and run `npm link` for test。
+After building your library with `ng build mock-api --prod`, go to the project root folder run `cd dist/mock-api` and then run `npm link` for test。

-Then go to test project add `@yunzhi/mock-http-client@version` to package.json，and run `npm link @yunzhi/mock-http-client`。
+Then go to test project add `@yunzhi/ng-mock-api@version` to package.json，and run `npm link @yunzhi/ng-mock-api`。

 ## Publishing

-After building your library with `ng build mock-http-client --prod`, go to the dist folder `cd dist/mock-http-client` and run `npm link` for test , at last run `npm publish`.
+After building your library with `ng build ng-mock-api --prod`, go to the dist folder `cd dist/mock-http-client` and run `npm link` for test , at last run `npm publish`.

 ## Running unit tests